 No, we are able to waive this fee at the University of Colorado Boulder.
 Students who are applying for the Balsells Fellowship Program may note on the on-line application that the fee will be paid by mailing in a check or money order (don’t pay by credit card) and then send an email to email@example.com that they are applying for the Balsells Fellowship Program and requesting a waiver of the fee.

-There are currently at least five Balsells Graduate Fellowships for new students each year at the University of Colorado Boulder, including three in the call issued by the Generalitat and two others.
+There are currently at least seven Balsells Graduate Fellowships for new students each year at the University of Colorado Boulder, including three in the call issued by the Generalitat and four others.